-As part of the Reorganization, two entities affiliated with Insight Venture Partners that currently own membership interests in the LLC, or the Insight Entities, will merge with and into Shutterstock, Inc. In this merger, the shareholders of the Insight Entities will receive shares of common stock of Shutterstock, Inc. In the merger agreement, the companies that will be merged into us will represent and warrant that they do not have any liabilities that will be assumed by us in the mergers.
-The merger agreement pursuant to which the Insight Entities will merge with and into Shutterstock, Inc. will also provide for certain customary representations and warranties.
+As part of the Reorganization, two entities affiliated with Insight Venture Partners that currently own membership interests in the LLC, or the Insight Entities, and an entity affiliated with Jonathan Oringer that currently owns membership interests in the LLC, the Oringer Entity, will merge with and into Shutterstock, Inc. In these mergers, the shareholders of the Insight Entities and the Oringer Entity will receive shares of common stock of Shutterstock, Inc. In the applicable merger agreements, the companies that will be merged into us will represent and warrant that they do not have any liabilities that will be assumed by us in the mergers.
+The merger agreements pursuant to which the Insight Entities and the Oringer Entity will merge with and into Shutterstock, Inc. will also provide for certain customary representations and warranties.

 Pursuant to the operating agreement, the LLC has historically made monthly cash distributions to its members, including those affiliated with our directors, executive officers or beneficial holders of more than 5% of our capital stock.
 The members of the LLC affiliated with Jonathan Oringer, Insight Venture Partners and Adam Riggs received aggregate distributions of \$49.9 million, \$18.7 million and \$6.4 million, respectively, for the three years ended December 31, 2011.
-From January 1, 2012 through the date of this prospectus, such members of the LLC have received aggregate distributions of \$13.8 million, \$5.2 million and \$1.8 million, respectively.
+From January 1, 2012 through the date of this prospectus, such members of the LLC have received aggregate distributions of \$10.9 million, \$4.1 million and \$1.4 million, respectively.
+The LLC intends to continue making monthly cash distributions to its members, consistent with past practice, until the time of the Reorganization.

 Immediately prior to the Reorganization, the LLC will make a final distribution of cash generated from operations and any cash and cash equivalents on hand, in each case at the time of the distribution, to each of its members.
-The members of the LLC affiliated with Jonathan Oringer, Insight Venture Partners and Adam Riggs will receive a final cash distribution of \$7.8 million, \$3.0 million and \$1.0 million, respectively, which constitutes approximately all remaining cash and cash equivalents of the LLC at the time of the distribution.
+The members of the LLC affiliated with Jonathan Oringer, Insight Venture Partners and Adam Riggs will receive a final cash distribution of \$\frac{1}{2}\$ million, \$\frac{1}{2}\$ million, respectively, which constitutes approximately all remaining cash and cash equivalents of the LLC at the time of the distribution.
 Following the Reorganization, no further distributions to members will be made.